FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_stablecoins_supply.md

 ## What

 This table provides daily supply metrics for verified stablecoins across EVM-compatible blockchains.
 It tracks total supply, mint/burn activity, and distribution across various DeFi protocols and platforms.
+Historical data available, starting from `2025-06-10`.

 ## Key Use Cases